The Best Security System For Van Life

-As a solo traveler, I have several safety measures and a security system in my van.
-I researched several van security systems before settling on SimpliSafe.
+As a solo traveler, I have several safety measures and a security system for my van.
+I researched several van security systems before settling on SimpliSafe, and also rely on a few additional safety features to keep me and my van secure while traveling.

 An ideal security system for any van should include the basics like intruder alerts, and additional features like video monitoring, temperature sensors and smoke and carbon monoxide alarms.

-In addition to the above security for vans I also recommend having a security system installed.
+I highly recommend installing a security system for your van.
 I researched several van security system providers before deciding on SimpliSafe.
-I like that it’s an easy DIY install and a modest monthly subscription price.
+I like that it’s an easy DIY install and a modest monthly subscription price (or free! – just depends on your wifi setup, more on that below.)

 Pros: